Māori history

-Entry last updated: 26/05/22
+Entry last updated: 6/11/25

 Introduction

-Māori first arrived on the shores of Aotearoa New Zealand over 700 years ago (estimates range from 1250 to 1300 AD).
-They traveled by waka (canoe) from east Polynesia, and landed at various points along the New Zealand coast.
-The arrival of European settlers in the 1800s had a huge impact on Māori and their way of life.
-This entry will show you where to find information about Māori history, from when they first arrived until today.
+Māori came to Aotearoa New Zealand more than 700 years ago, between 1250 and 1300 CE.
+They travelled by waka (canoes) from East Polynesia and landed at different places along the coast.
+The arrival of Pākehā (European) settlers between the 1700s and 1800s had a huge impact on Māori in many ways.
+This entry will help you find information about Māori history — from their arrival to the present day.

-General Websites
+General websites

 Te Ara: The Encyclopedia of New Zealand

-Te Ara is an excellent starting point for all questions about New Zealand Aotearoa.
-If we scroll down to the bottom of the page we can see that the website belongs to the Ministry for Culture & Heritage, so the information is well-researched and reliable.
+Te Ara is an excellent starting point for all questions about Aotearoa New Zealand.
+If we look down to the bottom of the page, we can see that the website belongs to the Ministry for Culture & Heritage, so the information is well-researched and reliable.

 There are many ways to explore this website.

-You can also use the search box to look for information on significant events such as the New Zealand Warsor historic regions like the Taranaki region.
+You can also use the search box to look for information on significant events such as the New Zealand Wars or historic regions like the Taranaki region.

 Tips: We like sites like this because they’re reliable.
 You can tell because of their web address – they have either .govt or .ac, meaning they are from government or educational organisations.
 They’re also New Zealand sites, so relevant for us.